 Mrs. Staggs turned from college courses to classical education in 2006 when it was time for her daughter to start Kindergarten.
-Having been heartily persuaded that a classical education would be the best option for her own children, she became the first Kindergarten teacher at Riverwood Classical School.
-Mrs. Staggs is currently teaching Omnibus, Rhetoric, Latin, and Etiquette in the Upper School and serves as the school-wide principal.
+Having been heartily persuaded that a classical education would be the best option for her own children, she became the first Kindergarten teacher at Riverwood Classical School (now Omnia).
+Mrs. Staggs is delights in teaching Omnibus in the Upper School.

 Though her children had been attending the school since 2017, Mrs. Hill finally felt called to joined the school staff as a teacher in January, 2023, where she began teaching in the grammar school and spear-headed the school's move to its new location.
 With the school's move Rachel became the Dean of Institutional Growth, leading the school in the areas of fundraising, outreach to the community, and school growth.